duganla-dev/collide-server-monitor/README.md

 `server.js` Is the Server for the client to conntect to.

 ## Client
-`client.js` is what goes on the server that you want to monitor.
+`client.js` Will run on the serer that you want to monitor.
 Config.txt is sets the server Adress, Port, Server Name, Server ID.

 ## Dashboard
 `server.html` Is the dashboard to monitor the clients